 Paul lives in Toronto, Ontario and has a rich history working with some of the finest names in Canadian music and media.
 His repertoire as a producer, musician, and composer includes a number of Juno-nominated and winning albums.
 Paul is also an Apple approved Mastered for iTunes (MFiT) mastering engineer, as well as a TV-FILM re-mix engineer, with product endorsement from Universal Audio and HHB Canada.
 In 2015 Paul’s sound mix for Cleo Tellier’s documentary film, The Silence, won Best Shorts “Award of Merit” for overall impact of sound.

 Early study in piano and bass led Paul to 5 years of performing Dixieland music in local venues of his hometown of Peterborough, Ontario before relocating to Toronto and enrolling in Humber College for advanced music study.
 Shortly after Humber, Paul spent 3 years playing with the Brian Browne Trio, which deepened his knowledge of the American songbook.
 Paul went on to perform with Hagood Hardy, Joe Sealy, and Roger Whitaker, furthering his reputation as a sought-after studio musician playing electric and upright bass.
 In1991 Paul started his first music production company, composing music for film, television, and advertising.
-By 1990 Paul had written music for 3 feature films, 2 CBC TV series, a number of corporate soundtracks, and national radio and television commercials.
+Paul has written music for 3 feature films, 2 CBC TV series, a number of corporate soundtracks, and national radio and television commercials.